-

 You'll take the same procedures as buying a vehicle in Colorado except for the following:

-- If the vehicle is more than five years old, you'll have to complete an emissions test.
+• If the vehicle is more than 7 model years, you'll have to complete an emissions test.

-- All vehicles coming from out-of-state must have a VIN inspection.
+• All vehicles coming from out-of-state must have a VIN inspection, UNLESS they were purchased as brand new.

 Remember that in addition to the above materials, you'll have to follow procedures for regular car registration.
 For those of you interested in buying a car from another country, check out the National Highway Traffic Safety Administration's importation guide.